w3f/polkadot-wiki/docs/learn-staking.md

 ## Inflation

 Inflation is designed to be 10% in the first year, with validator rewards being a function of amount staked and the remainder going to treasury.
-You can determine the inflation rewards by checking the current staking rate at [PolkadotJS](https://polkadot.js.org/apps/#/staking/targets).

 ![staking](assets/NPoS/staking-participation-rate.png)